Kinetic chemotaxis tumbling kernel determined from macroscopic quantities

 collects the particles that change their velocity from $v'$ to $v$, and

-describes the number of particles changing velocity from $v$ to others, and thus disappearing in a statistical sense from the phase point $(x,t,v)$.
+describes the ratio of particles changing velocity from $v$ to others, and thus disappearing in a statistical sense from the phase point $(x,t,v)$.
 As such, these two terms are called gain and loss terms respectively.
+Let us mention that in certain applications, bacteria generate a self-attracting/propulsing stimulus whose effect is then included in the tumbling kernel $ K(x,v,v')$ through the ``concentration'' term, see chemotaxis modeling~\cite{Bournaveas_BlowUpKineticChemotaxis,BournaveasPoissonModel,chalub2004kinetic, chalub2006PreventOvercrowdingKineticChemotaxis}.
+In this paper we consider this a next order concern, and set $K$ to be a fixed function in space such that our model coincides with the linear Boltzmann equation.
+We discuss more details in the Conclusion \ref{sec:conclusions}.

 The tumbling kernel $ K(x,v,v')$ encodes the probability of bacteria changing velocity directions by tumbling.
 The value of this kernel is affected by the chemoattractant density, usually denoted by $c(x)$.
 To make the discussion more clear and concise, we only consider the case when the chemoattractant concentration $c(x)$ is given.
 This indicated that the chemical stimulus cannot be consumed or produced by the bacteria and $K$, $\sigma$ are independent of time.

-Different types of bacteria take different values of $K$ and $\sigma$ and are differently affected by the chemoattractant concentrations.
+Different types of bacteria take different values of $K$ and $\sigma$ and are differently affected by the concentrations of the chemical stimulus (chemoattractant).
 Since the tumbling kernel $K$ and the damping factor $\sigma$ uniquely determine the law of the bacterial motion in \eqref{eq:chemotaxis}, biologists and practitioners are highly interested in identifying them for future motion predictions, see important applications in bioreactors~\cite{Singh2008ApplicationChemotaxisSoilRemediation}, the spread and prevention of diseases~\cite{JOSENHANS2002605} and biofilm formation~\cite{biofilm}.

 To identify $K$ and $\sigma$ in practice, experiments are conducted to measure observables of bacterial behaviour so to indirectly infer the tumbling coefficient.
 The practical difficulty is that measuring the time dynamical data of velocity dependent bacteria density $f(x,t,v)$ is not always feasible.
 One would have to trace the trajectory of each single bacterium for a long time, which is technically difficult when there are a lot of bacteria \cite{measureVelocityDependentf}.
 Instead, the time evolution of the macroscopic quantities such as the density